splightplatform/terraform-provider-splight/CONTRIBUTE.md

 You must do this each time you want to test new changes.

-In case you already have the provider installed from the registry run
+If you already have the provider installed from the registry, delete it from the lockfile with:

 ```sh
 rm -rf .terraform .terraform.lock.hcl